vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 :::

 ## Margin
 Margin is the amount of collateral required to keep your position open.
+When a party on Vega opens a position, the minimum amount of assets required to open that position is put into a margin account for that party in that market.

 There are two ways the protocol lets you manage your leverage: cross-market margin or isolated margin.
 You can switch between the margin modes as long as you have enough to support the margin requirement for your potential position in the new mode.